neonfuz/ccmke/src/pages/about/index.md

   imageText: diversity
   body: >-
-    Our care is Strengths-Based, Trauma-informed, Evidenced-Based, Culturally Competent
+    Our care is Strengths-Based, Trauma-informed, Evidenced-Based, Culturally Competent.

-    We can help with
+    We can help with:

     * Depression and Motivation